 The Taft volleyball team is regarded as one of the top teams in New England's Class A Division.
-Prior to Coach O'Shea's arrival in 2001, the Taft volleyball team had never qualified for post-season play.
-Since then, the team has logged an impressive tournament record, with 13 New England Tournament appearances as quarter finalists, semi-finalists, and finalists.
+The team has logged an impressive tournament record, with 15 New England Tournament appearances as quarter-finalists, semi-finalists, and finalists since 2001.

 In addition to their dedication to excellence on the court, in the classroom, and across the campus, volleyball players at Taft commit their time and energy to supporting various community service organizations, such as Project Window, a non-profit organization that creates opportunities for girls living in low-income housing.
 Wearing pink uniforms, players have raised breast cancer awareness, and contributed more than $8,500 to the Dig Pink organization.
 The team also hosts clinics for Special Olympians in the community throughout the academic year.